 Immunization and other health records must be on file at the LEA.
 Georgia is required to report to the Migratory Student Information Exchange (MSIX) that these records are available at the local district.
 This is to ensure immunization and other health records are quickly available for migratory students enrolling in schools.
-In order to meet, the US ED requirement for student immunization and other health records, LEAs have two options for getting this information to the MEP regional offices.
+In order to meet, the US ED requirement for student immunization and other health records, LEAs report the immunization by adding a flag through the Migrant Participant Report (MPR) and New Participant Report (NPR).
+Those reports should be sent to the regional office via mail or via GaDOE portal email to the regional data specialist for MEP Database data entry updates.